Temple at Uppsala: Description

 Adam details sacrificial practices held at the temple; Adam describes that nine males of "every living creature" are offered up for sacrifice, and tradition dictates that their blood placates the gods.
 The corpses of the nine males are hung within the grove beside the temple.
 Adam says that the grove is considered extremely sacred to the heathens, so much so that each singular tree "is considered to be divine," due to the death of those sacrificed or their rotting corpses hanging there, and that dogs and horses hang within the grove among the corpses of men.
 Adam reveals that "A Christian seventy-two years old" informed him that he had seen cadavers of differing species hanging within the grove.
 Adam expresses disgust at the songs they sing during these sacrificial rites, quipping that the songs are "so many and disgusting that it is best to pass over them in silence."

 Adam describes that near the temple stands a massive tree with far-spreading branches, which is evergreen both in summer and winter.
-At the tree is also a spring where sacrifices are also held.
+At the tree is also a spring where sacrifices are held.
 According to Adam, a custom exists where a man, alive, is thrown into the spring, and if he fails to return to the surface, "the wish of the people will be fulfilled."

 Adam writes that a golden chain surrounds the temple that hangs from the gables of the building.
 The chain is very visible to those approaching the temple from a distance due to the landscape where the temple was built; it is surrounded by hills, "like an amphitheatre."
 The feasts and sacrifices continue for a total of nine days, and during the course of each day a man is sacrificed along with two animals.
 Therefore, in a total of nine days twenty-seven sacrifices occur, and, Adam notes, these sacrifices occur "about the time of the spring equinox."